Atifzada/React_Redux_Capstone/README.md

 ### Run Tests <a name="run-tests"></a>

-To run the the tests, you will have to run the following command in the console (inside the project folder):
+To run the the tests, you have to run the following command in the console (inside the project folder):

 - npm install